 Phase II of the Project reviewed the legislation on the ISFs and identified the gaps concerning an effective civilian oversight.
 Recommendations for a draft legal framework on Internal Security Sector was developed by a Commission that was composed of representatives from the Turkish National Police, Command of Gendarmerie, Command of Coast Guard, Ministry of Customs and Trade, and Ministry of Interior.
-These recommendations will be taken as the basis for Activity A.1. and will be updated in light of the changes brought about after the coup attempt in July 2016 and transition to the presidential system which entered into after April 2017 referendum.
+These recommendations will be taken as the basis for Activity A.1. and will be updated in light of the changes brought about after the coup attempt in July 2016 and transition to the presidential system which entered into force after April 2017 referendum.
+The legal review will essentially give an update on the findings of this previous report and identify the amendments and additions to the existing laws and regulations.